-Grave is a first-person, open-world Survival Horror game.
-It is currently in development at Broken Window Studios after getting funded on Kickstarter.
-The game features heavy emphasis on the lack of weapons, with light beign the only thing that kill or ward off the monsters, and on procedural generation, with the environment re-arranging itself every morning.
-The development team has also stated their desire to create a more surreal kind of horror, and cited Silent Hill and Salvador Dali as their inspirations.
-More information is available here here and here.
+The game features heavy emphasis on the lack of weapons, with light being the only thing that kills or wards off the monsters, and on procedural generation, with the environment re-arranging itself every morning.
+The development team has also stated their desire to create a more surreal kind of horror, and cited Silent Hill and Salvador Dalí as their inspirations.

 Grave currently shows examples of the following tropes:

-- Bizarro World: Though the place you’re in is supposed to be a desert, you will occasionally encounter pockets of forest, rural towns or cityscape, completely disconnected from everything else … and they will appear and disappear every day at will.
+- Bizarro World: Though the place youre in is supposed to be a desert, even in the short Kickstarter demo you will occasionally encounter pockets of forest, rural towns or cityscape, completely disconnected from everything else and they will appear and disappear every day at will.

-- In-Universe Game Clock: The shift between day and night is a core gameplay mechanic.
+- In-Universe Game Clock: In the demo, the shift between day and night is a core gameplay mechanic.
 The player is safe during the day and has to use that time to gather supplies and light-generating tools.
 Then, the night comes, and player has to use what they have collected in order to survive.

-- Randomly Generated Levels: The landscape around the player will change with every day, and items that were there yesterday might not be there today.
+- Randomly Generated Levels: In the short demo the landscape around the player changes with every day, and items that were there yesterday might not be there today.

-- Scenery Porn: The desert is wide, open, and very beautiful.
+- Scenery Porn: The demo's desert is wide, open, and very beautiful.

-- Weakened by the Light: Basic enemies, like the Strangers, are very vulnerable to light and will be killed by it.
-Other enemies have different reactions.
+- Weakened by the Light: In the demo, basic enemies, like the Strangers, are very vulnerable to light and will be killed by it.
+Other enemies have different reactions to it.